phodal/evaluate-new-git-server/README.md

 Its means GitHub was controllable by U.S. goverment.

 I (Phodal) as a Developer, will need a new Git Server for Free Software.

+If you have some advice, please leave in issues or comments.

 LICENSE
 ---